-No lights lit on power up other than LFD 1 rate and bender board LEDs - Check for loose connectors.
+No lights lit on power up other than LFD 1 rate and bender board LEDs - This typically indicates that the CPU isn't executing.
+Check for loose connectors.
 Reseat them.
 Look for bent pins on the Europa chip.
 Is a pin folded over?
 Power cable not plugged in all the way?
 Solder bridge on a few of the pins?
 Ensure pin 19 & 20 on the Europa chip are not shorted!
+With the board powered up, check for a 12 Mhz clock signal on pin 19 with an oscilloscope.
+Test for 5 volts on pin 31, and 0 volts on pin 18.

 Board powers up immediately to operational code with no light strobe across A-F/1-B - The !EA pin is not strapped correctly.
 Double check the resistor installation (step 18).
+Test for 5 volts on pin 31.
 If this is not pulled up to 5 volts, code will execute out of the EPROM by default.